How to Calculate IRR in Excel and Financial Calculator

-Assume Company ABC wants to know whether it should buy a $500 piece of equipment.
-It projects that it IRR of the proposed project.increase profits by $100 in year 1, $200 in Year 2, and $300 in Year 3.
-Now you can calculate the
+Company ABC wants to know whether it should buy a $500 piece of equipment.
+It projects that it will increase profits by $100 in Year 1, $200 in Year 2, and $300 in Year 3.
+With this information, you can calculate the IRR of the proposed project.

-1. Enter thevalues for each period into the calculator's cash flow register.
-This is done by pressing the Cash Flow [CF] key to open the cash flow register.
+For each period, enter cash flow values into the calculator's cash flow register (press the Cash Flow [CF] key to open the cash flow register).
 The calculator should read CF0=, which tells you to enter the cash flow for time 0.